 There are two parts to this: the cable itself and the socket you have it plugged into.

-A quick test is to wiggle the cable where it joins the mouse and back at the connector.
-If that causes activity, then the cable is probably bad.
+Wiggle the cable where it joins the mouse and where it joins the computer.
+If that causes the activity, the cable is probably bad.
 Be sure to look for damage along the entire length of the cable as well.

-Try also plugging the mouse into a different USB port, or directly into your computer if you normally have it plugged into a hub.
+Also, try plugging the mouse into a different USB port or directly into your computer if you normally have it plugged into a hub.
 Sometimes a socket or plug will go bad or accumulate enough dust and dirt to make the connection intermittent.

 Swap the mouse

 If you have a chance, swap your mouse with another.
 I have a small graveyard of old mice that I hang onto for just this purpose.
-They all work, they’re just old and dirty, but they come in very handy to determine if a problem I’m seeing is my current mouse or something else.
+They all work — they’re just old and dirty — but they come in handy to determine if a problem I’m seeing is my current mouse or something else.

 Watch your touch